aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-processing-and-analysis/csharp-approach-extracting-decoded-header-values/_index.md

 ### How can I decode other email headers using Aspose.Email for .NET?

-You can decode various email headers such as "From," "To," "Date," etc., using the `HeaderDecoder.DecodeHeader` method.
+You can decode various email headers such as "From," "To," "Date," etc., using the `Headers.GetDecodedValue` method.
 Just provide the header value as a parameter to the method.

 ### Where can I find more information about Aspose.Email for .NET?